 Growing Purple Sprouting Broccoli Seeds: Keep the young plants watered and remove weeds carefully.
 Mulch helps discourage weeds and regulate soil temperature, and several applications of fertilizer or compost will also be needed.

-Harvesting Purple Sprouting Broccoli: The first small heads of broccoli should be ready to harvest in early spring, about 220 days after planting.
+Harvesting Purple Sprouting Broccoli: The first small heads of broccoli should be ready to harvest in early spring.
 Harvest them while they are still tight, and before the tiny buds begin to open; cut them with the stems attached, since these are also edible.
 Side shoots will continue to develop along the stem, and can be harvested as well; the plant will keep producing as long as weather conditions are favorable.

 Saving Purple Sprouting Broccoli Seeds: Allowing broccoli to produce seed will take an entire growing season, and may require digging up the plants for the winter or mulching them well.
 Broccoli will cross pollinate with other members of the cabbage family such as cauliflower, and isolation of at least 1/4 a mile is recommended to prevent cross breeding.
 Once the flowers have bloomed and produced seed pods, let them dry and carefully remove them from the plant.
 Separate the seeds from the pods.
 Store in a dry, cool place for up to five years.